Overseas Visitor Health Cover (OVHC)

 What is the Reciprocal Health Care Agreement?

 The Reciprocal Health Care Agreement is a special agreement Australia has with a few specific countries, where emergency health care for citizens of those countries visiting Australia is covered through Medicare.
-Australian citizens visiting those countries likewise can get medically necessary emergency care covered through those nations’ specific healthcare systems.
+Australian citizens visiting those countries likewise can get medically necessary emergency care through those nations’ specific healthcare systems.
 The following nations have a Reciprocal Health Care Agreement with Australia:

 • New Zealand